TJAdryan/jekyll_blog/_posts/2024-06-05-xml-all-the-things.md

 ## XML Forever?

 XML (eXtensible Markup Language) was created in the late 1990s to replace SGML which I am guessing was a replacement for something else.
 JSON (JavaScript Object Notation) is a lighter weight alternative but obviously ther are still many applications where XML is the better choice.
+Or in the case of XLSX, the only choice.